Byta-Tigris/almight-decision/AIP/asta/authentication/aip-asta-authentication-1.md

 * Authenticate `Service` for the source of origin and permissions to use requested resources.
 For e.g non storage services should not be allowed to access any storage related data.

-### Permissions
-Each authenticated entity will have permission boundaries.
-Any entity should only uses permissioned resources and trial for crossing the boundry must result in error.

 ## Rationale
 [JWT](https://jwt.io/introduction) based authentication should be used to authenticate the requests.
 It comes with benefits of least database trips.